Ruta graveolens · notes from a language experiment · cultivated since 2025

 Type Coercion

-A type coercion is an implicit type conversion that occurs automatically during type checking.
+A type coercion is an implicit type conversion applied during type checking.
 Rue has exactly one coercion: the never type coerces to any type.
+The core states this as subsumption on the bottom type — the (Sub-Never) rule of docs/formal/01-core-calculus.md §5.7 — while every other typing rule demands exact type identity.

-When type checking requires a value of type T, a value of type ! is accepted.
-This allows diverging expressions to appear in any context where a value is expected.
+When type checking requires a value of type T, an expression of type ! is accepted at T. The conversion is vacuously sound: ! has no values (3.4:9), so re-typing a diverging expression at T converts no run-time value and creates no ownership obligation (docs/formal/01-core-calculus.md §5.7).
+This lets diverging expressions appear in any context where a value is expected.

 fn test(x: i32) -> i32 {